 Mediation is a confidential process, but working with employees in mediation will often produce information that, when passed along to management with approval from the parties, can lead to improvements that will prevent future conflicts and improve relationships and systems.

 I can meet with the parties either on-site or off-site.
 In either case, we will include in our discussion any possible impacts their conflict may have had on their co-workers and how best to address that, if necessary.
+I am based in Eugene, Oregon but can work with you wherever you are located via online video platform.

 How I work with my clients